The Pathfinder (drink): History

 The brand was founded by Steven Grasse, founder of Quaker City Mercantile, Chris Abbott, founder of Mr. Moxey's Mints, and Guy Escolme, a former Diageo executive.
 The drink was developed as a distinct type of beverage based on ingredients found in the Pacific Northwest.
 It was inspired by the history of snake oil salesmen, apothecarial medicine (materia medica), and the occult in the Old West, which was considered the "Golden Age of Cannabis".
 The bottle and packaging was based on historical bottles of cannabis-based remedies with labels like "Pain Destroyer" that were sold in the Old West during the 19th century.
 The beverage was inspired by the botanical infusions and elixirs popular in that time period.
 It was intended to taste like a drink that "could have existed in like the 1850s" and includes ingredients with supposedly medicinal properties.

-The beverage first debuted at Life on Mars bar in the Capitol Hill neighborhood of Seattle in late 2021.
+The beverage debuted at Life on Mars bar in the Capitol Hill neighborhood of Seattle in late 2021.
 It subsequently developed a cult following among bartenders.
-The high demand for the beverage created occasional scarcity, with Kirsten Fleming of the New York Post as the "Pappy Van Winkle" of non-alcoholic beverages.
+The high demand for the beverage created occasional scarcity, with Kirsten Fleming of the New York Post describing it as the "Pappy Van Winkle" of non-alcoholic beverages.
 Sarah Kate of Some Good Clean Fun described it as "one of the most popular and sought after non-alcoholic bottles in North America."
 In 2022, cocktail and mocktail workshops based on the beverage were hosted at Art in the Age in Philadelphia.
 As of 2024, it began to be distributed in the United Kingdom.